-My name is Mike Morton and I am a Travel Counsellor living near Cockermouth, in the Lake District.
+My name is Mike Morton and I am a Travel Counsellor living near Whiethaven, on the edge of the Lake District.
 I grew up in Cumbria but left to find work in London.
-After an absence of many years I am delighted to be back where I belong, working from home between the lakes and the fells.
+After an absence of many years I am delighted to be back where I belong, working from home between the lakes and the sea.

 I have more than 30 years’ experience in the travel industry and am fortunate to have travelled extensively throughout Western and Eastern Europe, South-East Asia, Australia, the South Pacific, and North and South America.
 I have specific expertise in long-haul travel and in much of Central and Eastern Europe, in particular Romania for which I am a specialist.
 If you are looking for adventure or somewhere different for a holiday check out my travel diaries for a few ideas.
 I work from an office at home so I can be available at times suitable for you, rather than those dictated by the high street.

 I am proud to be part of Travel Counsellors which in my opinion, is the most exciting travel agency in the UK.
 Our award winning technology means I have access to scheduled, charter and low-cost flights, and hundreds of the best suppliers and hotels worldwide, at my fingertips.
 I am also part of a fantastic network of like-minded individuals, dedicated to providing you with the highest levels of customer service.